ritaranx/AceSearcher/README.md

 output = llm.generate(prompt, sampling_params)[0].outputs[0].text
 ```

+## Training
+We use [Llama-Factory](https://github.com/hiyouga/LLaMA-Factory/) codebase for both SFT and RFT (mDPO) finetuning.
+Please see `config` folder for the example configs used.

 ## Reference
 If you find this work useful, consider citing it.
 Thank you in advance:
 ```